Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 3.  **A transparent and active development process,** communicating technical changes (server revamps, 3D pipelines) and content updates (new planets, melee weapons) directly to the players.
 4.  **A strong emphasis on community feedback,** with no fewer than four separate channels for users to communicate with the development team.

-The data collected indicates a mature, well-planned, and feature-rich gaming project.
+These strengths are the result of a mature, well-planned, and feature-rich gaming project.